-- 38.1 Within Leicester City, the Local Authority and LSCPB has have their own priorities which reflect the area in which Overdale Infant School and Pre-school is based.
+Within Leicester City, the Local Authority and LSCPB has have their own priorities which reflect the area in which Overdale Infant School is based.
 Some of these include being aware of Knife Crime, Gang Related Issues, Radicalisation, County Lines, Criminal Activity, Antisocial Behaviour, FGM and Contextual Safeguarding.
 (This is not an exhaustive list).

-- 38.2 Within our local community area, our priorities are:
+Within our local community area, our priorities are:

+- Substance Misuse.

-- Priority/Awareness of Domestic Violence
+- Domestic Violence

-- Priority/Awareness of Substance Misuse

-- Priority/Awareness of Neglect
+- Neglect.

-- Priority/Awareness of Looked After Children
+- Looked After Children.

-- Priority/Awareness of Mental Health issues
+- Mental Health issues

-- Priority/Awareness of County Lines
+- Awareness of County Lines.

+- Awareness of Knife Crime.

+- Awareness of tensions between local communities

-- 38.3 Our SLT, DSL's and staff are aware of these priorities and we aim to raise awareness through a whole school approach and staff training to ensure our children and young people are aware of such issues and that we implement the correct policies and procedures to ensure that our children and young people are safe within school and within the community we serve.
+Our SLT, DSL's and staff are aware of these priorities and we aim to raise awareness through a whole school approach and staff training to ensure our children and young people are aware of such issues and that we implement the correct policies and procedures to ensure that our children and young people are safe within school and within the community we serve.
 We work closely with other agencies including the Police, Community Groups and Social care and where appropriate, Parents and Carers will also be a part of this whole school and whole community approach process.